praiseworthy/opworks_interactor/README.md

 ## Description

-opsworks_interactor is a ruby class that allows rolling deploys to Amazon Opsworks and in conjunction with a load balancer can prevent downtime during deploys.
+opsworks_interactor is a Ruby class that makes it easy to do rolling deploys to Amazon Opsworks.
+It certainly works for deploying Rails apps and would probably work for any other type of app as well.

 It is designed to solve the common problem of synchronizing deploys to an Opsworks layer with one load balancer and two or more application servers.

-In theory it should work even with many instances and multiple load balancers, although this hasn't been tested.
+It should work even with many instances and multiple load balancers.

 ## Rationale

-By default Opsworks offers a deploy command that is quite rough.
-It initiates a deploy simultaneously on all instances in the stack and migrates the database on all of them.
+The default Opsworks deploy command is quite rough.
+It deploys simultaneously on all instances in the stack and migrates the database on all of them.

 This can result in migrations running simultaneously and interacting in strange ways.
-In pathological cases it can result in new code being deployed before a migration has actually been run.
+It can also result in downtime and dropped connections as the servers restart.

 The solution is a rolling deploy that looks like this: